Teresa J. Kennedy

 Graduate courses

-• EDUC 5306 – Special Topics in Education: Methods for Teaching K-12 English Language Learners
+EDUC 5306 – Special Topics in Education: Methods for Teaching K-12 ELLs

 Research and Professional Interests:

-Dr. Kennedy’s research interests include biological and geological oceanography in relation to climate change; ocean literacy; international comparative education; the development of interest in STEM and 21st century skills; gender and equity issues in STEM; online teaching and learning; content-based second language teaching and learning focused on STEM disciplines; and brain research in relation to second language acquisition and bilingualism.
+Dr. Kennedy’s diverse research interests span biological and geological oceanography in the context of climate change; Ocean Literacy; international comparative education; and fostering interest and competencies in STEM and 21st century skills.
+She is also deeply engaged in exploring gender and equity issues in STEM, content-based second language teaching and learning with STEM disciplines, and the intersection of brain research with second language acquisition and bilingualism.
 She has won over $38 million in grants, contracts and development (over 5 million of which has occurred during her tenure at UT Tyler).

-She has presented at more than 400 events and co-edited three international science education books for Springer International (Switzerland): Science Education in Theory and Practice, consisting of 32 chapters (44 authors representing 14 countries); Play and STEM Education in the Early Years: International Policies and Practices, consisting of 22 chapters (47 authors from 16 countries); and Contemporary Issues in Science and Technology Education, consisting of 21 chapters (32 authors representing 11 countries).
+She has presented at more than 450 events and co-edited three international science education books for Springer International (Switzerland): Science Education in Theory and Practice, consisting of 32 chapters (44 authors representing 14 countries); Play and STEM Education in the Early Years: International Policies and Practices, consisting of 22 chapters (47 authors from 16 countries); and Contemporary Issues in Science and Technology Education, consisting of 21 chapters (32 authors representing 11 countries).
 Additionally, she has authored/co-authored over 20 book chapters, over 50 journal articles and features, and over 50 proceedings and reports.
-She was as a writer as well as editor for more than 300 GLOBE STAR stories and various reports and web pages published on NASA's GLOBE Program website from 2003-2012, and also co-narrated a NASA Connect Video (The A-Train Express Satellites) filmed in 2004 in Paris in collaboration with the French Space Agency (CNES), highlighting two of NASA's Earth science satellite missions (CALIPSO and CloudSat).
+She was a writer as well as editor for more than 300 GLOBE STAR stories and various reports and web pages published on NASA's GLOBE Program website from 2003-2012, and also co-narrated a NASA Connect Video (The A-Train Express Satellites) filmed in 2004 in Paris in collaboration with the French Space Agency (CNES), highlighting two of NASA's Earth science satellite missions (CALIPSO and CloudSat).
 In addition, she served as the editor for seven issues of Learning Languages, the professional journal of the National Network for Early Language Learning from 2002-2005.
-Her publications have been included in journals such as Springer Nature; Science Education International; the Interdisciplinary Journal of Problem-Based Learning; Children, Youth and Environment; the National Science Education Leadership Association (NSELA) Navigator; Teaching Children Mathematics; The Journal of the Astronomical Society of the Pacific; The Journal of Interactive Online Learning; NWATE Journal of Education Practices; Brain and Language; the International Reading Association; The Reading Teacher; ACTFL Foreign Language Annuals; The Language Educator; Learning Languages; TESOL; Hispania; Sino-US English Teaching; the TexELT Journal; and in several NASA publications and different international venues such as the Impreso en la República Argentina; la Biblioteca Nacional del Perú; Spain's Ministry of Education Magazine; the World Meteorological Organization Magazine (Switzerland); and Springer Nature (Switzerland).
+Her publications have been included in journals such as Springer Nature; Science Education International; Education Sciences; the Interdisciplinary Journal of Problem-Based Learning; Frontiers in Education; The Journal of Higher Education Theory and Practice; The American Journal of Biomedical Science and Research; The International House Journal; Children, Youth and Environment; the National Science Education Leadership Association (NSELA) Navigator; Teaching Children Mathematics; The Journal of the Astronomical Society of the Pacific; The Journal of Interactive Online Learning; NWATE Journal of Education Practices; Brain and Language; the International Reading Association; The Reading Teacher; ACTFL Foreign Language Annuals; The Language Educator; Learning Languages; TESOL; Hispania; Sino-US English Teaching; the TexELT Journal; and in several NASA publications and different international venues such as the Impreso en la República Argentina; la Biblioteca Nacional del Perú; Spain's Ministry of Education Magazine; and the World Meteorological Organization Magazine (Switzerland).

 Additional Positions held at UT Tyler